y2q-actionman/cl-aws-custom-runtime-test/README.md

 It is script-file syntax.
 This says "Load `hello.ros`, and call its `main` function for each request."

-After uploading, the new AWS Lambda function looks like this:
+After uploading, the new AWS Lambda function looks like this.
+You can see three files:
 ![uploaded ros handler screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/ros_handler_uploaded.png)
-I can see three ros files.

 I run it with the console's test:

 ![executed hello.ros screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/ros_handler_exec_hello.png)

 And I change 'handler' to `echo.ros` and run it again.

 ![executed echo.ros screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/ros_handler_exec_echo.png)
+(TODO: this screenshot executed 'echo.ros' but still shows 'hello.ros'.
+I should show 'echo.ros'...)

 `echo.ros` copies the request to the response, this screenshot looks so.

 ## Example 3 : Ships with other libraries.

 ### Where to place new libraries?

 I decided to build this custom runtime [with some JSON libs](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/blob/master/aws-lambda-runtime-additional-libraries/aws-lambda-runtime-additional-libraries.asd).
-But this is obviously short of real programming.
+But there are obviously short of real-world programmings.
 So, I consider how to ship my code with other libraries.
-I think there some ways:
+I think some ways:

-1. Build a new runtime with libraries.
+#### Build a new runtime with libraries.

 Re-building a new runtime with wanted libraries.

 It makes handler codes simpler and faster at starting up.
 But you must manage many AWS custom function layers.

-2. Ships AWS-lambda function codes with a built FASL.
+#### Ships AWS-lambda function codes with a built FASL.

 Making a FASL with wanted libraries, and ships a lisp file with the FASL.